PieMH/Complex-Adaptive-Systems/README.md

 ### Build and Run
-If you have java installed you can simply download the .jar found in run/artifacts/CAS.jar and run it.
+If you have java installed you can simply download the .jar found in run/artifacts/CAS.jar, or on the root of the project and run it.

 Else if you want to import this in an ide: build the src folder with a jdk from java 8 onward.
 Works best if imported in IntelliJ or Eclipse.
 Run the simulation by running "Launcher.Launcher.java".